saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

     <br />
     "Daaa Ddy - Da Deee!" - sing song, playful
     <br />
-    Now more seriously..."Daa DEE!"
+    Then more seriously..."Daa DEE!"
     <br />
     And now...all pretense of civility gone...just raw desperation: "DADDY!" <strong>bang bang bang</strong>
 </p>

 ...2020 was the year we were finally going to have a nice, sustainable routine, we thought.
 We moved to suburbs a couple of years ago and finally feel settled.
 Neither of our jobs requires travels anymore.
-I work at a company, Tandem, that not only highly values work/life balance but also support employees if they need flexible schedule.
+I work at a company, Tandem, that not only values work/life balance but also support employees if they need a more flexible schedule.

 Boys are finally in the same school and in a walking distance from our house, less than 5 minutes away.
 They're mostly independent in the mornings: getting breakfast, get ready for school, and head out for school together.
 I leave around the same time to catch the train to Chicago for work, while Bobby works from home.

 On school days, the boys get home around 3:15 pm.
 Bobby usually takes a break and spend time with the boys.
 I usually get home around 6:15 pm.
 The family picks me up from the Metra station and we vote on where to eat dinner.
 Often times we opt-in for one of our favorite local restaurants, and sometimes we cook at home.
 We catch up and talk about our day, sometimes squeeze in a little raiding with Pokemon Go.

-The boys are in bed by 8 pm, on good nights, that gives Bobby and I some time to catch up, drink a bottle of wine, watch a movie, read a book, work on blogs or personal projects, etc. Finally, we have a routine and we all get some personal time too!!!
+The boys are in bed by 8 pm, on good nights, that gives Bobby and I some time to catch up, drink some wine, watch a movie, read a book, work on blogs or personal projects, etc. Finally, we have a routine and we all get some personal time too!!!

 **THEN CAME COVID-19**
 <br />